Skip to main content

 Ariane Burgess

-Good morning and welcome to the 27th meeting in 2024 of the Local Government, Housing and Planning Committee.
-Please note that Mark Griffin is joining us remotely this morning.
+Good morning, and welcome to the 34th meeting in 2024 of the Local Government, Housing and Planning Committee.
+Mark Griffin is joining us online today, and we have received apologies from Fulton MacGregor and Emma Roddick.
 I remind all members and witnesses to ensure that their devices are on silent.

-The second item on our agenda is to decide whether to take item 4 in private.
+The first item on our agenda is to decide whether to take items 6, 7 and 8 in private.
+Do we agree to take those items in private?

 Members indicated agreement.